sumup-oss/circuit-ui/.changeset/cuddly-brooms-sip.md

 '@sumup/circuit-ui': patch
 ---

-Fixed a bug where deeply nested updates in the Table `rows` prop wouldn't update the Table.
+Fixed a bug where updating Table `rows wouldn't re-render the Table.